Luoyang sexual slavery case: Perpetrator

-Li Hao (Lǐ Hào (李浩); born February 1977) was originally from Xinye County, part of Nanyang, Henan, where he obtained a college degree.
-He moved to Luoyang to work as a firefighter for the city's fire bureau and by 2009, he was employed as a clerk in the quality control sector of Henan's technology bureau.
+Li Hao (Lǐ Hào (李浩); born February 1977) was born in Xinye County, part of Nanyang, Henan, where he obtained a college degree.
+He worked as a firefighter with Luoyang's fire bureau and by 2009 was employed as a clerk in the quality control sector of Henan's technology bureau.
 At the time of his arrest, Li was married to a 24-year-old woman, with whom he had an eight-month-old son.

-According to Li, his wife had no knowledge of his dungeon and sex slaves.
-Li lied to his wife saying he found a night time job.
-He spent two weeks a month with the women captives in his dungeon.
-Li and his son lived somewhere other than the building with the dungeon in Luoyang.
+According to Li, his wife had no knowledge of his dungeon and sex slaves, with whom he spent around two weeks per month; he told her he found a night time job.
+Li and his son lived in a separate building in Luoyang.

 Victims

-The six women, identified only by their surnames, were all karaoke bar workers, some of them hostesses, who had been lured to Li's residence under the belief that they would be paid in exchange for sex work.
-Two were surnamed Zhang (张), one was surnamed Duan (段), one was surnamed Jiang (姜), one was surnamed Cai (蔡), and one was surnamed Ma (马).
-The victims were 16 to 23 years old at the time, and kept in captivity between two and 21 months.
-Three of the surviving women were local to Luoyang while one was from Xinxiang.
+The six women, identified only by their surnames, were karaoke bar workers or hostesses.
+Two were surnamed Zhang (张), and the others were surnamed Duan (段), Jiang (姜), Cai (蔡), and Ma (马); The victims were between 16 and 23-years-old at the time of abduction and were kept in captivity between two to 21 months.
+Three of the four survivors were local to Luoyang and one from Xinxiang.